wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

    </pre>

    PROTIP: Use of "0.0.0.0" makes it externally accessible in production.

+   Here, the Terminal session does not take any more commands.
+So ...

+1. Open another Terminal instance.
+1. Run the <strong>test.sh</strong> Bash script I've added to the repo:

+   <pre><strong>echo $PWD
+   chmod +x test.sh
+   ./test.sh
+   </strong></pre>

+   The displays the output on a new browser window and outputs information to the console.

 1. Open another Terminal instance to view Docker containers running: